crazyhottommy/ChIP-seq-analysis/part1.2_convert_bam2_bigwig.md

 >Mappability filtering, pooling and subsampling. **The raw Release 9 read alignment files contain reads that are pre-extended to 200 bp**.
 However, there were significant differences in the original read lengths across the Release 9 raw data sets reflecting differences between centres and changes of sequencing technology during the course of the project (36 bp, 50 bp, 76 bp and 100 bp).
 To avoid artificial differences due to mappability, for each consolidated data set the **raw mapped reads were uniformly truncated to 36 bp and then refiltered using a 36-bp custom mappability track to only retain reads that map to positions (taking strand into account) at which the corresponding 36-mers starting at those positions are unique in the genome.** Filtered data sets were then merged across technical/biological replicates, and where necessary to obtain a single consolidated sample for every histone mark or DNase-seq in each standardized epigenome.

 ## Keep in mind when you convert ChIP-seq bam to bigwig files:
-* extend the reads to 200bp or `d` predicted by MACS
+* extend the reads to 200bp, `d` predicted by MACS, or fragment length predicted by [phantomPeakqualtools](https://github.com/crazyhottommy/ChIP-seq-analysis/blob/master/part0_quality_control.md#calculate-fragment-length-nsc-and-rsc-by-phantompeakqualtools)
 * normalize (to library size, RPKM or 1x genomic content like `deeptools`. see below)

 ### Using bedtools